waggjeff/UNICEF/README.md

 ## Conclusions and Recommendations

 In conclusion, our analysis suggests that any loss (or theft) of material is not responsible for the rise in costs of packaging material.
+We propose that external market factors are likely driving the cost of both packaging materials and some aid supply items.
+Our correlation matrix suggests that a decrease in temperature is somehow correlated with a loss of items.
+We do not propose an explanation for this here.
+As we have found missing data, another explanation could be that the quantity of items received at the distribution point is not being recorded correctly.
+However, if that were the case it would be difficult to explain the temperature dependance.

 ## Appendix - Figures